 Mysore (or Mysuru if you are up to date with the city) is one of the most magnificent cities in South India.
-This spellbinding city, with marvelous monuments and fascinating heritage and history is a treat for travelers.
+This spellbinding city, with marvellous monuments and fascinating heritage and history, is a treat for travellers.
+From historical monuments to temples, there are various places to visit in Mysore.

 From the World Heritage acclaimed palace to the heady spice markets, Mysore has so much to offer that is a truly unique experience.
-We’ve rounded up the best places to visit in Mysore for those who intend to visit soon.
+There are places to visit in Mysore for couples, families, and friends.
+So if you are planning to visit the city with anyone or even solo, we have rounded up the best places to visit in Mysore for you.

-Tourist Places in Mysore: Historical Sites and Museums
+Places to Visit in Mysore: Historical Sites and Museums

 1. Mysore Palace

-Nestled in the very heart of the city it is one of India’s true jewels – a true feast for the eyes and soul.
+Nestled in the very heart of the city, Mysore Palace is one of India’s true jewels – a true feast for the eyes and soul.
 Also known as the Amba Vilas Palace, it is full of delights.
-Right from the doll pavilion to the huge open air courtyard to the Kalyana Mantapa with a five storied tower creating a majestic dome overhead.
+Right from the doll pavilion to the huge open-air courtyard to the Kalyana Mantapa with a five-storied tower creating a majestic dome overhead.

 The property also has beautiful temples, each spanning different eras.
 There are battery-operated vehicles that can take you around this sprawling destination.